 Common Nighthawks are most active from half an hour before sunset until an hour after sunset, and again starting an hour before sunrise (ending about 15 minutes after the sun comes up).
 They fly with looping, batlike bouts of continuous flapping and sporadic glides.
 Common Nighthawks are usually solitary, but they form large flocks during migration and males sometimes roost together.
 Large migrating flocks are most conspicuous in early evening, particularly as the birds gather above billboards and other bright lights to feed on insects.
 During the breeding season they are generally very territorial but in some areas may have overlapping territories.
 Males court females by diving through the air, making a booming sound as air rushes over their wings.
 The male eventually lands on the ground before the female, spreading and waggling his tail, and puffing out his throat to display his white throat patch, while croaking at her.
 Females incubate the eggs and young, leaving them unattended in the evening to feed.
 Both males and females feed regurgitated insects to their chicks.
 Parents perform diversion displays to draw intruders away from the nest.
 Common Nighthawks may be chased from feeding and breeding areas by smaller, more maneuverable bats and Lesser Nighthawks.Back to top

-The North American Breeding Bird Survey estimates that while still numerous, Common Nighthawk populations declined by almost 2 percent per year between 1966 and 2010 (amounting to a cumulative decline of 59 percent).
-Canadian populations experienced declines of up to 4 percent, and recent data suggest the species’ numbers may have dropped by as much as half in Canada since the mid-1960s.
+In the U.S., Common Nighthawk populations declined by over 1% per year between 1966 and 2019, for a cumulative decline of about 48%, according to the North American Breeding Bird Survey.
 Hard numbers are difficult to come by because the Common Nighthawk's cryptic colors and nearly nocturnal habits make them difficult to count during standardized surveys.
-Partners in Flight estimates the global breeding population at 16 million, with 88 percent breeding in the U.S., 5 percent in Canada, and 4 percent in Mexico.
-They rate an 11 out of 20 on the Continental Concern Score and are listed as a Common Bird in Steep Decline.
-Across North America, threats include reduction in mosquitoes and other aerial insects due to pesticides, and habitat loss including open woods in rural areas and flat gravel rooftops in urban ones.
+Partners in Flight estimates the global breeding population at 23 million, and rates them 11 out of 20 on the Continental Concern Score.
+Partners in Flight includes Common Nighthawk on their list of Common Birds in Steep Decline.
+Across North America, threats include reduction in mosquitoes and other aerial insects due to pesticide use, and habitat loss of open woods in rural areas and flat gravel rooftops in urban ones.
 Nighthawks are also vulnerable to being hit by cars as they forage over roads or roost on roadways at night.
 People have had some success creating nesting habitat by placing gravel pads in the corners of rubberized roofs and by burning and clearing patches of forest to create open nesting sites.Back to top